pauliacomi/pauliacomi.github.com/_posts/2020-06-06-plotly-v-bokeh.md

 There were two uses I had in mind for this kind of visualisation tool.
 First, while working in iPython or the Jupyter notebook, I wanted something that can allow me to quickly explore the data in a straight-forward, interactive way.
-While there are interactive backends for Matplotlib, powerful when combined with Jupyter widgets ([ipywidgets](https://ipywidgets.readthedocs.io)), I found them somewhat cumbersome to use, and requiring a large amount of boilerplate code.
+While there are interactive backends for Matplotlib, working in tandem with Jupyter widgets ([ipywidgets](https://ipywidgets.readthedocs.io)), I found them somewhat cumbersome to use, and requiring a large amount of boilerplate code.
 I was therefore looking for something that can quickly generate a figure where